 Although this delightful place is known for Hawaiian and Asian Fusion food, you’ll definitely find some American menu options in the mix.
 Its location on Front Street couldn’t get more convenient if you’re exploring Lahaina Town, or joining us on a Maui ocean cruise.
 In fact, you’ll find it just a short walk from the scenic Lahaina Harbor where we operate our excursions.
 Consider it the perfect opportunity to explore some Hawaiian dishes mixed with options for familiar favorites like burgers and fries.
 The versatility of the menu makes it great for families with kids.

 Consider this place a nice alternative to Leilani’s.
-Both of these fantastic restaurants are located in Whaler’s Village in Ka’anapali, perched beside a world renown mile-long stretch of beach.
+Both of these fantastic restaurants are located in Whaler’s Village in Ka’anapali, perched beside a world renowned mile-long stretch of beach.
 That means you can bounce back and forth between shopping, swimming, sunbathing and dining, or just grabbing a drink to refresh yourself.
-Also like Leilani’s, the menu features new American, Hawaiian and seafood fare.
+Also like Leilani’s, the menu features new American, Hawaiian, and seafood fare.
 Although both restaurants have a lot in common, you may want to explore each menu before you choose between them.
 If you find yourself standing between them, it might just come down to which restaurant has a shorter wait time.
 Either way, you’re sure to enjoy a tasty meal.

 This fantastic casual restaurant is at the same location as The Fish Market Maui, the first restaurant on our list.
 Both are equally casual, but while the Fish Market is all about seafood, Okazuya features a larger menu full of Hawaiian and Japanese traditional favorites, including fantastic breakfast options.
 Also, it’s a perfect choice if you want to experience a classic Hawaiian plate lunch on your way to or from the beach.

 9. Ono Tacos